aerobless/knowledge/💻 Software Development/🤖 AI assisted software development.md

 * Custom Code Expert
 * [[💻 macOS#Useful apps|Raycast]] Snippets

+# Use Cases (Draft)

+- Create JIRA searches: e.g. find all issues from epic “technical improvements”, sort by completion, create a direct link

 # AI Assisted Use Cases

 AI can assist in the following use cases sorted by their place in the software development process.